Diagnostic Foot Ultrasound

 Once a Musculoskeletal Ultrasound has pinpointed a specific issue, a foot ultrasound guided injection will often be used to ensure that treatments are accurately administered.
 Using our ultrasound equipment, we can guide injections of cortisone to the exact location that’s causing pain, helping to ensure the effectiveness of our treatments.

-What are the main reasons to get a foot ultrasound?
+What are the main reasons to get a diagnostic foot ultrasound?

 Ultrasounds are performed for a variety of reasons, from minor issues, such as pain and discomfort, to more serious problems, like tumours and cancers.
 An ultrasound scan of the foot can help identify a number of issues.
 They can even spot arthritis in the foot and ankle, due to the swelling and inflammation that the condition causes.